A Proven, Repeatable Change Management Model for Change Managers and Project Teams

 Some organizations I’ve worked with as a Sr. Change Management Lead (Consultant) have leveraged the Prosci change management approach based on its focus on the individual end-user.
 Other organizations leveraged other types of change management methodologies.

-As I mentioned in the sections above, I’ve mastered a wide range of these change models, but ended up needing to develop and perfect the OCM Solution Change Management Framework presented on this page.
+As I mentioned in the sections above, I’ve mastered a wide range of these change models to manage change management, but ended up needing to develop and perfect the OCM Solution Change Management Framework presented on this page.
 The reason why I needed to create this framework is because I discovered that none of the other change management frameworks provided me with the components, tools, and steps needed for conducting end-to-end change management.

 You are welcome to do your own independent assessment to compare all of these frameworks against the OCM Solution Change Management Framework, and come up with your own opinion regarding the adequacy or gaps with these other organizational change management models.
 Don’t hesitate to message us with your findings or any feedback: Contact OCM Solution